 Partners with a class colleague to complete a peer review of the literacy unit.
-Scores rubric and writes several comments to assist peer review partner in Ensures that own literacy unit is peer reviewed as well.
+Scores literacy unit based on literacy unit based on literacy unit based on rubric and writes several comments to assist peer review partner in Ensures that own literacy unit is peer reviewed as well.
 Engages in discussion with peer partner about scores and comments on peer review.